 By Kelsey Mays

-The G5 comes in two trim levels, base and GT.
-Engines include a 2.2-liter inline-four-cylinder that makes 148 horsepower in the base model, and a 2.4-liter inline-four-cylinder that generates 173 hp in the G5 GT.
-The 205-hp supercharged engine in the Cobalt SS is not available in the G5.
+Engines include a 2.2-liter inline-four-cylinder that makes 148 horsepower in the base model, and a 2.4-liter inline-four-cylinder that generates 171 hp in the G5 GT.

-Exterior A double-cutout Pontiac grille differentiates the G5 from its platform-mates, but beyond that the differences are scant.
+Exterior A double-cutout Pontiac grille differentiates the G5 from the Cobalt, but beyond that the differences are scant.
 A rear spoiler is standard, as are steel wheels.
 GT models upgrade to 17-inch alloy wheels, fog lamps and a sport-tuned suspension, though all G5s ride on a semi-independent rear setup rather than the fully independent rear some competitors have.
+New colors include Midnight Blue Metallic, Nitrous Blue Metallic and Dark Slate Metallic.

 Standard equipment includes power windows and locks, as well as remote keyless entry, air conditioning and a CD stereo with an auxiliary input for iPods or other MP3 players.
 Upgrading to the G5 GT nets a leather steering wheel with audio controls; additional options include heated leather seats, remote vehicle start, a moonroof and a 228-watt, seven-speaker stereo.